beet-software/dorm/docs/docs/04-advanced/01-custom-engine.md

 | Import another package's `lib/src` classes or rely on generated normalization helper names | Incidental implementation use; not guaranteed |
 | Depend on a backend's private transaction, cache, or driver behavior through an internal class | Incidental and backend-specific |

-The current common framework has no public transaction or pagination contract.
-A custom engine can have internal backend mechanisms for those features, but those mechanisms do not become common dORM APIs automatically.
+The current common framework has no public transaction contract.
+Offset pages are part of the common read surface; cursor requests remain unsupported by the current engines.